-An Interim Dividend of 3% was paid to participating Preference Shareholders and zero (\$0.00) cents was paid to Ordinary Shareholders in November 2023.
-The Directors have declared Final Dividends of 3% and zero (\$0.00) cents per share to be paid to Preference and Ordinary Shareholders respectively, who are on the Register of Members on 17 May 2024.
-Dividends will be paid on 14 June 2024.
+An Interim Dividend of 3% was paid to participating Preference Shareholders and zero (\$0.00) cents was paid to Ordinary Shareholders in November 2024.
+The Directors have declared Final Dividends of 3% and four (\$0.04) cents per share to be paid to Preference and Ordinary Shareholders respectively.
+The final dividend will be paid on 16 June 2025 to shareholders on the Register of Members as at 22 May 2025.

-In accordance with By-Law No. 1, paragraph 4.3.2, Mr. Peter Clarke and Mr. Jeremy Matouk retire from the board and being eligible, offer themselves for re-election.
+In accordance with By-Law No. 1, paragraph 4.3.2, Mr. Conrad Sabga and Ms. Sharon Christopher retire from the board and being eligible, offer themselves for re-election.